myanmartools/zawgyi-unicode-translit-rules/CONTRIBUTING.md

 # How to contribute

-One of the easiest ways to contribute is to participate in discussions and discuss issues.
+One of the easiest ways to contribute is to participate in discussions and report issues.
 You can also contribute by submitting pull requests with code changes.

-## General feedback and discussions

-### Github issues
+## Report Issues

 We use [Github issues](https://github.com/myanmartools/zawgyi-unicode-translit-rules/issues) to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-### Discussions
+## General Discussions

-[Myanmar Tools - Gitter Channel](https://gitter.im/myanmartools/community) for general Myanmar Tools discussion.
+We use [Gitter Channel](https://gitter.im/myanmartools/community) for general Myanmar Tools discussion.

 ## Contributing code and content